Kalle-Muenster/Int24Types/README.md

 ### 1. Int24Types for native C++

 - These come as a single include header which easyly can be added to c++ projects by just including file *src/int24bittypes.hpp*
-- Optionally std/stl support can be enabled via #define symbol. with that additionally numeric_limits and type_traits extension will be implemented which make possible that the 24bit types can be used together with the c++ std library
+- Optionally std/stl support can be enabled via #define symbol. with that additionally numeric_limits and type_traits extension will be implemented which make possible that the 24bit types can be used together with c++ std library functionallities

 ### 2. Int24Types for .Net